大统华每周特价 信达超市每周特价 龙翔、龙胜超市(Oceans)每周特价 佳乐超市每周特价

 • A statement of the disciplinary consequences of bullying.

 Having a disagreement or even a personality conflict with an underling doesn’t make a supervisor a bully.
 But left unchecked, it can serve as the basis for bullying behaviour.
 So one innovative way to prevent bullying is to establish a procedure for resolving workplace conflicts in a fair, respectful and constructive manner.
-The Model Workplace Conflict Procedure
+The Model Workplace Conflict Procedure6 h( C7 b( ?$ W4 B

 • Educate Employees about Workplace Bullying